epaillous/grandeevasionnotifications/README.md

 Get desktop notifications from La Grande Evasion when music changes

-# get started (Chrome only)
+# get started
-1. install a userscripts manager plugin such as [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=fr)
+1. install a userscripts manager plugin such as Tampermonkey : [plugin for Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=fr) / [plugin for Firefox](https://addons.mozilla.org/fr/firefox/addon/tampermonkey/)

 2. add new userscript and copy / paste userscript.js
 3. be sure the userscript is activated